-To complete the program and graduate, each student must have a 2.00 GPA in the last semester of the Baccalaureate Nursing Program and have completed all required nursing and non-nursing courses.
-Furthermore, the Pre-Licensure Baccalaureate Nursing student may be required to take a standardized assessment test in order to meet both the course and the program graduation requirements.
+To complete the program and graduate, each student must have a 2.00 GPA in the last semester of their nursing program courses and have completed all required nursing and non-nursing courses.
+Furthermore, nursing students may be required to take a standardized assessment test in order to meet both the course and the program graduation requirements.

 The following checklist may be helpful.
-In order for the baccalaureate students to be eligible for the Bachelor of Science degree in Nursing, the student must have:
+In order for students to be eligible for the nursing degree for their program, the student must have:

-- 1. earned a minimum of 2.0 cumulative grade point average. - 2. completed the minimum number of semester credit hours. - 3. completed the specific course requirements as identified for obtaining the Bachelor of Science Degree in Nursing. - 4. completed all general education requirements.
+- 1. earned a minimum of 2.0 cumulative grade point average. - 2. completed the minimum number of semester credit hours required for their degree. - 3. completed the specific course requirements as identified for obtaining the Associate Degree/Bachelor of Science Degree in Nursing. - 4. completed all general education requirements as required.